texfaq/texfaq.github.io/FAQ-labelfig.md

 in `pfgguide` in the distribution.

-Since [`psfrag`](https://ctan.org/pkg/psfrag) works in terms of (encapsulated) PostScript files, it needs extra work for use with PDFLaTeX.
+Since [`psfrag`](https://ctan.org/pkg/psfrag) works in terms of (encapsulated) PostScript files, it needs extra work for use with pdfLaTeX.
 Two techniques are available, using [`pst-pdf` package](/FAQ-pdftexgraphics) in a mode designed to do this work; and using [`pdfrack`](https://ctan.org/pkg/pdfrack).